databrickslabs/dbldatagen/docs/core/getting-started.md

 )
 ```

-What this plan says:
+What this plan encodes:

 - **`customer_id`** is a monotonic integer sequence (`1, 2, 3, …`) and
-  the table's primary key — required because `orders` references it.
+  the table's primary key.
+This is required because the `orders` table
+  references it.
 - **`name`** picks uniformly from four strings.
 - **`signup_date`** is a random timestamp in the given range.
 - **`orders.customer_id`** is a foreign key into
   `customers.customer_id`.
-The `Zipf` distribution makes a few
+The `Zipf` distribution makes a few customers
-  customers place disproportionately many orders, like real data.
+  place disproportionately many orders, simulating skew.
 - **`amount`** is a continuous double in `[5.0, 500.0]`.
 - **`status`** is a weighted categorical — 60% `delivered`, etc.